This guide covers pretty much everything you need to know about electric shavers.

 Arc4 Men's Electric Razor

-In fact, out of all of our selected shavers, this is probably the best and most well-rounded choice.
+In fact, out of all of our selected shavers, this is probably one of the best and well-rounded choice.

 As a foil type shaver, it does suffer somewhat when managing the natural contours of the face, but this is somewhat negated by the fact that the shaver employs Intelligent Sonic tech, which can increase power to areas that are more difficult to shave.